 Kw CoolSculpting before and after

 META: CoolSculpting before and after pictures show the amazing results real patients have with this fat-freezing body contouring procedure.
-CoolSculpting treatments are available at Numa Spa in Newport News.
+(Meta descriptions must be between 145 and 156 characters

 CoolSculpting Before and After | Fat Freezing Body Transformations

 CoolSculpting before and after photos from real patients show the amazing transformation achievable with this popular fat-freezing treatment.
 This effective body contouring procedure is the leading non-invasive alternative to liposuction.
-In a quick, effective procedure CoolSculpting eliminates fat cells and slims stubborn areas.
-These dramatic before and after pics show the results real patients are enjoying with the CoolSculpting procedure.
+In a quick, effective procedure, CoolSculpting eliminates fat cells and slims stubborn areas.
+These dramatic before and after pics show the results real patients enjoy with the CoolSculpting procedure.

 How much does CoolSculpting cost?
 Available financing >>

-CoolSculpting Before and After Photos
+CoolSculpting Before and After Photos*

 The images below show actual CoolSculpting before and after results.
-As with all aesthetic procedures, individual results may vary.
-CoolSculpting is a technique sensitive procedure.
-The skill of the technician is directly linked to the quality of the results you can attain.
-Therefore, to enjoy your own dramatic Coolsculpting before and after photos, you need to select a skilled and experienced provider such as the CoolSculpting specialists at Numa Spa.
+As with all aesthetic procedures, individual results may vary. * CoolSculpting is a technique sensitive procedure.
+The skill of the technician is directly linked to the quality of your results.
+Therefore, to enjoy your own dramatic Coolsculpting before and after photos, select a skilled and experienced provider such as the CoolSculpting specialists at Numa Spa.

 INSERT BA SLIDE SHOW